2nd Annual Art Auction at Stissing Center

 John D Greene

-Oil and encaustic in panel, with old nails from Deuel’s Hardware in Pine Plains.
+Oil and encaustic on panel, with old nails from Deuel’s Hardware in Pine Plains

 18" x 24"